joshcanhelp/wp-rest-api-auth0/README.md

 define( 'AUTH0_API_SIGNING_SECRET', 'API signing secret from Auth0' );
 ```

+### Install with Composer

-Install this package.
+Install this package:

 ```bash
 composer require joshcanhelp/wp-rest-api-auth0
 ```

-## Installation with git
+### Install manually

-This repo is more of an example rather than a deployable piece of software.
-To get this running on an existing WordPress site:
+To get this running on an existing WordPress site not managed with Composer:

-1. Clone this repo somewhere outside of the WordPress installation
+1. Download or clone this repo outside of your WordPress installation
-1. Run `composer install` in the `wp-rest-api-auth0` directory
-1. Move those `define()` statements from `env.example.php` to your `wp-config.php` and define them
+1. Make a directory called `wp-rest-api-auth0` in the root of the repo and move `wp-rest-api-auth0.php` and `composer.json` into that directory
+1. [Download Composer locally](https://getcomposer.org/download/) into that direcory and run `php composer.phar install` there
-1. Move `wp-rest-api-auth0.php` and the `wp-rest-api-auth0` directory into the `wp-content/mu-plugins` directory in the WordPress install (make one if it does exist)
+1. Move `wp-rest-api-auth0-loader.php` and the `wp-rest-api-auth0` directory into the `wp-content/mu-plugins` directory of the WordPress install (make one if it does not exist)

 ## Testing with Docker